fureyc/municipal-water-demand-forecasting/README.md

 ## Why I built this project

 My academic work has focused on machine learning, uncertainty quantification and scalable numerical methods.
-I built this project to explore how those skills could be applied to a practical water-conservation and utility-planning problem.
+I built this project to explore how those skills could be applied to a practical utility-planning problem.

 Public water-system reports often distinguish between observed demand and weather-normalized demand.
 That raised several related questions for me: